lucacrippa88/watson-telegram-bot/README.md

-# Create a Watson Assistant webapp with no code skills
+# Create a Watson Assistant web app with no code skills

 To be updated.